 On a quiet side street off West Street, (which is home to many bars and restaurants catering to the student community).

 Found at the end of a Victorian terrace, this quaint inn is set at an angle.
 It hasn't been too altered in its structure, since it was first opened as a Public House around 1908.
-The interior was altered in the early 1930's to expand into the grocers shop.
+Ind Cooper, noted Brewers from Burton took over the pub in 1914 at the time of World War One.
+The interior was altered in the early 1930's to expand into the grocers shop, and most of the fixtures and fittings date back to this time.

 It's name probably arose from the nearby Turkish Baths, which opened in 1847 (Now Spa1847)

-Opposite is the main bar, with original seating.
-The bar itself has unusual orange/brown tiles.
+The main bar, has many original features.
+The bar itself dominates the room and has unusual orange/brown tiles.
 The tiled floor is a new addition.
 Otherwise, most of the fittings are original, including the stained glass windows and dark wood fittings.

-The small rooms get quite crowded- popular with locals, students, Real Ale fans.
+The small rooms get quite crowded- popular with locals, students, University staff, Real Ale fans.
 Good mix of ages and clientele.

 Afraid that I don't get to visit this place as much as I'd like - my girlfriends prefer the wine bar/mass marketed places for nights out.